otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 OTRv4 Prekey Server specification does not fully protect against an active attacker performing Denial of Service attacks.

+During the DAKE perfomed by the publisher with the Prekey Server, the network model provides in-order delivery of messages.

-## Server Specifications
+## Prekey Server Specifications

-The prekey server used in this specification should be considered untrusted.
+The Prekey Server used in this specification should be considered untrusted.
 This means that a malicious server could cause communication between parties to fail (e.g. by refusing to deliver prekey messages).

-The server must have these capabilities:
+The Prekey Server must have these capabilities:

 - Receive prekey messages and store them.
-Inform that this operation have failed or being successful.
+Inform that this operation have failed or has been successful.
 - Deliver prekey messages previously stored.
 - Inform the publisher about how many prekey messages are stored for them.
 - Inform the retriever when there are no prekey messages from an specific party.

-The server expects to only receive messages on the same network authenticated clients use to exchange messages.
+The Prekey Server expects to only receive messages on the same network authenticated clients use to exchange messages.
 This means that a message received should be from the same network the publisher is believed to be authenticated to.

-Note that prekey submissions to the untrusted prekey server have to be authenticated.
+Note that prekey submissions to the untrusted Prekey Server have to be authenticated.
 If they are not authenticated, then malicious users can perform denial-of-service attacks.
 To preserve the deniability of the overall OTRv4 protocol, prekeys messages should never be digitally signed.
-The best approach is to authenticate prekey message uploads using a DAKEZ exchange between the publisher and the server, which preserves deniability.
+The best approach is to authenticate prekey message uploads using a DAKEZ exchange between the publisher and the Prekey Server, which preserves deniability.

-In order to correctly perform the DAKEZ with the publisher, the untrusted prekey server should be able to generate ephemeral ECDH keys and long-term ed488-EdDSA keys.
+In order to correctly perform the DAKEZ with the publisher, the untrusted Prekey Server should be able to generate ephemeral ECDH keys and long-term ed488-EdDSA keys.

-When this untrusted prekey server runs out of prekey messages, a "No Prekey-Messages on Storage" message should be returned.
+When this untrusted Prekey Server runs out of prekey messages, a "No Prekey-Messages on Storage" message should be returned, as define in its [section](#no-prekey-messages-on-storage-message).
 A default prekey message should not be returned until new prekey messages are uploaded to the untrusted server as the consequences to participation deniability with this technique are currently undefined and, thus, risky.

-Nevertheless, by waiting for the prekey server to send prekey messages, OTRv4 protocol will be subject to DoS attacks when a server is compromised or the network is undermined to return a "No Prekey-Messages on Storage" message from the server.
+Nevertheless, this causes that OTRv4 protocol to be subject of DoS attacks when a Prekey Server is compromised or the network is undermined to return a "No Prekey-Messages on Storage" message from the Prekey Server.

 ## Notation and Parameters